Canine Oseoarthritis ManagementApril 21, 2018

 Excess weight places undue stress on the joints and can accelerate the progression of arthritis.
 Even if your pet is not overweight, decreasing his weight will decrease the stress on his joints.
 The primary components of a weight loss plan include a decrease in caloric intake and an increase in quality exercise.

 Decreasing caloric intake can be accomplished by decreasing the total volume of food consumed or by switching your pet to a lower calorie diet.
 Prescription diets (such as Hill’s r/d or w/d or Purina OM) can be used until a desired weight is achieved.

 Increasing activity level also helps with weight loss by increasing the number of calories burned.

 In order to establish a successful weight loss program, it is imperative that you remain in close communication with your primary veterinarian and schedule weekly to bimonthly weight checks.
 Once a routine is established, the veterinarian can fine-tune your pet’s weight loss program to a safe and acceptable rate.

 Ideally your pet would be limited only to his prescribed weight loss diet but we understand that some pets enjoy food treats in addition to the regular food.
 Please avoid all over the counter pet treats as these are usually high in fat, salt, and calories.
 Instead consider feeding such things as frozen green beans or carrots in small amounts.
 You can also use dog food as treats, remembering to decrease the amount fed at mealtime as well.
-Avoid onions, garlic, nuts, grapes, and raisins as these are toxic to pets.

 In addition to appropriate caloric restriction and exercise, an oral diet medication (Slentrol® (Pfizer)) can be prescribed to help control hunger and further accelerate weight loss.
 This medication is available only by prescription and is not right for every dog, so please discuss the use of this medication with your primary veterinarian.